Boxing Helena: Nominations and awards

 The film was nominated for the Grand Jury Prize at the 1993 Sundance Film Festival.
-Lynch "won" a Golden Raspberry Award for Worst Director at the 14th Golden Raspberry Awards in 1994.
+Lynch won a Golden Raspberry Award for Worst Director at the 14th Golden Raspberry Awards in 1994.

 In popular culture

-In their 1999 album Famous Monsters, punk rock band The Misfits have a song titled "Helena", which features lyrics that align with many of the movies themes and plot points:
+In their 1999 album Famous Monsters, punk rock band the Misfits have a song titled "Helena", which features lyrics that align with many of the movie's themes and plot points: